eProsima/vulcanexus/docs/rst/hri/intro.rst

 - Right Ear

 Similarly to the Face Detection module, the unique ID is an identifier assigned to each detected body, which allows to track the same body across multiple frames.
-It is also provided via a ROS 2 service by the `*hri_id_manager* <https://github.com/eProsima/agile-hri>`_ node, which is responsible for managing the IDs of the detected bodies and ensuring that the same ID is assigned to face detected by :ref:`vulcanexus_hri_face_detect` package when run simultaneously.
+It is also provided via a ROS 2 service by the `hri_id_manager <https://github.com/eProsima/agile-hri>`_ node, which is responsible for managing the IDs of the detected bodies and ensuring that the same ID is assigned to face detected by the :ref:`vulcanexus_hri_face_detect` package when run simultaneously.

 .. _vulcanexus_hri_emotion_detect:

 Emotion Recognition
 -------------------

-Emotion recognition is accomplished by the `*hri_emotion_detect* <https://github.com/eProsima/agile-hri>`_ package.
+Emotion recognition is accomplished by the `hri_emotion_detect <https://github.com/eProsima/agile-hri>`_ package.
 `OpenCV Zoo Facial Expression Recognition model <https://github.com/opencv/opencv_zoo/tree/main/models/facial_expression_recognition>`_ is used as main model to perform emotion recognition.

-The output of the emotion recognition module is published as `hri_msgs/msg/Expression` messages on the topic `/humans/faces/emotion`.
+The output of the emotion recognition module is published as ``hri_msgs/msg/Expression`` messages on the topic ``/humans/faces/emotion``.
-This message contains a string describing the recognized emotion for a specific individual, identified by their unique ID, used as key of the message.
+This message contains a string describing the recognized emotion for a specific individual, identified by their unique ID, which is used as key of the message.
 The message also includes a float value representing the confidence score of the recognition, ranging from 0 to 1.

 This package can be considered as an extension of the :ref:`vulcanexus_hri_face_detect` package, as it requires the face detection module to be running in order to obtain the face images for emotion recognition.